 - Business Opportunities

 The Lower Mekong Initiative (LMI) is a multinational partnership effort initiated by the United States in 2009 to promote greater cooperation in the Mekong sub-region.
-The effort is focused on six Pillars: Agriculture and Food Security, Connectivity, Education, Energy Security, Environment and Water, and Health, Gender and other and cross-cutting issues.
-LMI has been designed to serve as a forum for LMI partners to develop shared responses to the most pressing cross-border development challenges.
+The effort is focused on: Agriculture and Food Security, Connectivity, Education, Energy Security, Environment and Water, Gender, Health and other and cross-cutting issues.
+LMI has been designed to serve as a forum for partners to develop shared responses to the most pressing cross-border development challenges.

 To learn more about the programs and initiatives of the Lower Mekong Initiative, go to http://lowermekong.org/.